-South Africa’s southern city of Port Elizabeth (PE) is well located near the eastern end of the Garden Route and a string of malaria-free wildlife reserves, most famously Addo Elephant National Park.
+South Africa’s southern city of Gqeberha (formerly Port Elizabeth) is well located near the eastern end of the Garden Route and a string of malaria-free wildlife reserves, most famously Addo Elephant National Park.
 Private wildlife reserves line the N2 highway and other roads between Addo and Grahamstown.
-These offer a range of wildlife-watching experiences, scenic backdrops, luxurious lodges and conservation programs.
+These offer a range of wildlife-viewing experiences, scenic backdrops, luxurious lodges and conservation programs.
+More are found around the Kariega and Bushman’s Rivers inland of Kenton-on-Sea, with river cruises and canoeing on the menu of outdoor activities.
+Most of the wildlife reserves close to Gqeberha have all of the Big Five (lion, leopard, elephant, rhino and buffalo), while Addo adds two ocean giants to make the Big Seven.

 12 Safaris From Port Elizabeth